5 Awesome Beginner Kettlebell Exercises for Beginners

 With kettlebell halos integrated in your workouts, not only will you improve your physical strength but you might also make some angels smile (okay, no guarantee on that last bit – but it doesn’t hurt to try!).

-For this exercise, you’ll want to start off by extending the kettlebell above your head.
+For this exercise, you’ll want to start off by extending the kettlebell weight overhead.
 Next, rotate it around your head – kind of like drawing a circle with your head as the center point of the compass.

-What makes this one of the best beginner kettlebell exercises is the fact that it hits so many different muscle groups!
+What makes this one so awesome is the fact that it hits so many different muscle groups!

 You’ll feel the burn in your arms, chest, and core.

 Make sure not to slouch here – that’s only going to cause back pain in the long run.
-Instead, keep your torso stable and make sure to use your arms and core to guide the kettle around.
+Instead, keep your torso stable and your feet shoulder width apart and make sure to use your arms and core to guide the kettle around before returning to the starting position.

 The body is the pivot point here- not the rotational body!

-When you feel comfortable going beyond beginner kettlebell exercises, you may want to make this even more difficult!
+When you feel comfortable going beyond beginner kettlebell workouts, you may want to make this even more difficult!
 Try lifting up increasingly heavier kettlebells.
 Just make sure you don’t bump into them!

 5. Flutter Kicks

 Need to workout your core a bit more?
-Kettlebells can certainly help you out with that.
+Kettlebell training can certainly help you out with that.

 With your back against the floor, raise the kettlebell above your head and keep your legs pushed together.
 Now, raise your legs alternatively by lifting your heels to the height of the kettlebell and workout that core!